 Ernest Hemingway Home and Museum

-Ernest Hemingway Home and Museumis a must see.
+The Ernest Hemingway Home and Museum is a must see.
 Located at 907 Whitehead Street, it’s across from the Lighthouse and just down the street from the Southernmost point.
 Ernest Hemingway is such a part of Key West history that you must see his home.
 The simple fact that his wife found ceiling fans gaudy and removed them all; just gives you an idea of what you will see.
 The 6 toed cats are famous, if not more famous than Hemingway.
 They are all over the house and grounds and are very friendly; just remember, don’t pick them up!
-Ready to head over?
-Go ahead and buy your tickets online and save!
-Click here to buy.

 The house was originally built in the 1870’s by Asa Tift.
 The house was given to Ernest and his second wife, Pauline, in 1931 by her uncle, Gus Pfeiffer.
 He only paid $8,000 for the house since it was in very bad condition.
 Also, it was during the depths of the Great Depression and the house was in foreclosure.